bwlewis/rredis/README.md

 on it have moved over to redux, so there is no great urgency to switch.
 But redux is better and you should use it!

+This package will be removed from CRAN soon, so switch to the redux package please.

 # rredis: An R client for Redis